openvinotoolkit/openvino/docs/MO_DG/prepare_model/Default_Model_Optimizer_Optimizations.md

 # Default Model Optimizer Optimizations {#openvino_docs_MO_DG_Default_Model_Optimizer_Optimizations}

-As described in the [Model Optimizer Guide](../MO_DG/prepare_model/Prepare_Trained_Model.md), there are a number of device-agnostic optimizations the tool performs.
+Model Optimizer not only converts a model to IR format, but also performs a number of optimizations.
 For example, certain primitives like linear operations (BatchNorm and ScaleShift), are automatically fused into convolutions.
 Generally, these layers should not be manifested in the resulting IR:

 ![](../img/optimizations/resnet_269.png)